ajprax/python/README.md

 # `ajprax`

-Pure-python utilities with no required dependencies (`tqdm` optional).
+Pure-python utilities with no required dependencies (`crcmod tqdm` optional).

 `from ajprax.prelude import *`